-Holiday event tickets are typically on sale and ready to snag this month!
+Holiday event tickets we couldn’t get in August are typically on sale and ready to snag this month!
 It’s a bit early for most to think about it, which is why it’s the right time to get them!
 For those plays and concerts that sell out fast, you’ll want in on the rush.
-Even if they look different this year (like drive-through viewings) It also is less sticker shock to add it in this month’s budget and not try to fit it all in at once.
+It also is less sticker shock to add it to this month’s budget and not try to fit it all in at once.

 Holiday Preparation and Budgeting: What We Do in November:

 This is also the time to double-check you have the big wish list item for everyone.
 Sometimes little people change their minds from month to month.
-At this point, we make our child lock in hopes and dreams and make sure we have it.
+At this point, by the end of the month, we make our child lock in hopes and dreams and make sure we have it.
 If he doesn’t know what he wants, we choose something we know he’ll love and order it and hide it.